Is your typical weekly diet helping or hindering your health?

 Red meat and sweets are eaten less often, perhaps only a few times per month.
 This of course is a big differentiating factor between the Mediterranean diet and the typical western diet.

-In terms of liquids, the aim is to drink a lot of water (and red wine in moderation).
+In terms of liquids, the focus is on lots of water (and black coffee and red wine in moderation).

 The diet includes low amounts of animal fats and trans-fats, low amounts of sugar and high quantities of fibre rich foods which all play a part in maintaining a healthy cardiovascular system.